DARMA-tasking/vt/docs/md/scheduler.md

 \section calls-to-the-scheduler Calls to the scheduler

-To advance the scheduler, one can call it as follows:
+To advance the scheduler, one should use:

 \code{.cpp}
-vt::theSched()->scheduler();
-\endcode

-This polls every component that might generate or complete work, and potentially runs one piece of available work.

-However, if the scheduler needs to be run until a condition (or set of conditions) is met, it is recommended that `runSchedulerWhile` be invoked:

-\code{.cpp}
 vt::theSched()->runSchedulerWhile(/*std::function<bool()> cond*/);
 \endcode

-\copydetails vt::sched::Scheduler::runSchedulerWhile(std::function<bool()>)
+This function polls (while \c cond is true) every component that might generate or complete work, and potentially runs one piece of available work, while also ensuring proper event unwinding and idle time tracking.

 \section higher-level-calls Higher-level Calls to Wait for Completion